alex-prugh/decidr-app/README.md

 - **Authentication / Authorization: JWT Bearer Token**: I kept it simple for now.
 This bearer is valid for an hour and doesn't have an issuer source.
 I'd like to add a much more complex auth system as I continue to develop this app (refreshing tokens automatically, potentially an external auth service, tetc.)
 - **Testing Strategy: /tests folder**: This folder contains 2 test projects to test out Decidr.Api and Decidr.Operations.
 In the future, I want to add tests around the infrastructure, including integration tests to test out persisting and retrieving data (i.e. Postgres in a local container).
 I'd also like to add front-end tests.

-These decisions were made to balance scalability, maintainability, and developer productivity.

 ### Repository Structure
 Here is the folder structure of my repo.
 I'll explain why I organized it this way.